ilqer/WaveTrace/firmware/README.md

 Every board runs the same binary. `NODE_ID` is the only per-board difference; there is no TX-only or RX-only role.
 The mesh is time-division round-robin: one node transmits an ESP-NOW burst while the others capture CSI; the TX role rotates.
 N nodes → N·(N−1) directed (tx, rx) links per cycle.

 Each node joins the router as a STA, which locks all boards to the same channel so they hear each other's ESP-NOW traffic automatically.
 CSI datagrams go to the Mac over UDP port 9876.
+A healthy mesh sustains about 200–300 CSI frames per second across the nodes.

 Turn-taking is token-passing: the last frame of a burst names the next node to transmit.
-Node 1 is the leader — it starts the first burst and restarts the token if the air goes quiet.
+The leader — the lowest-numbered node that is currently alive — starts the first burst and restarts the token if the air goes quiet.

+### Self-organizing and fault-tolerant

+The mesh has no fixed node list and no central controller.
+Each board learns which others are alive by hearing their bursts, and the ring adjusts itself:

+- **Leader by lowest live ID.** The leader is always the lowest-numbered node that is still alive.
+If that board drops off, leadership moves to the next lowest on its own, with no restart.
+- **Failed boards are dropped.** A node that goes silent past a timeout is removed from the ring, so the token is never passed to a board that is gone.
+A board that keeps missing its turn is skipped early instead of stalling the ring.
+- **Rejoiners are let back in.** A board that comes back, or a brand-new board, announces itself and is added back into the turn order.
+New boards announce more often at first so they join quickly.
+- **Clocks stay in sync.** Every board uses the Mac as its SNTP time source, so all nodes share one clock and their CSI timestamps line up.
+If the Mac's IP changes, the boards pick up the new one through discovery and re-sync.
+- **The handoff survives losses.** The token is repeated on the last few frames of each burst, so a single dropped frame does not break the ring.

+None of this needs a node count in the code.
+The ring works the same with two boards or with the full set.

 ### Step 1 — Install ESP-IDF (once, ~30–60 min)